-The click trought rates on organic search results also depend on the type of the search terms.
+The click-through rates on organic search results also depend on the type of search terms.
 Branded queries have much higher CTRs than non-branded queries.
-Highly competitive head terms have higher CTR than long tail terms.
+Highly competitive head terms have higher CTR than long-tail terms.

-For the recent years Google keeps on including rich snippets, videos, shopping results and other items in the search results will heavily effect the CTR of organic search listings.
-The introduction of in-depth articles in 2013 and the knowledge graph in 2012 are some of the many examples of changes in the SERPs which have affected the way users engage with the search results.
+In recent years, Google keeps on including rich snippets, videos, shopping results, and other items in the search results that will heavily affect the CTR of organic search listings.
+The introduction of in-depth articles in 2013 and the knowledge graph in 2012 are some of the many examples of changes in the SERPs that have affected the way users engage with the search results.

 The Website awareness